On average your neighbors pay $102 a month.See Your Rates

 New Orleans’ reputation proceeds it, as it is known as the most unique city in the US.
 With its distinct French and Spanish Creole cultural mix, NOLA is the home of many beloved traditions.
 These include jazz music, The French Quarter, Mardi Gras, and foods such as beignets, po-boys, muffulettas, and gumbo.
 For all the fun and delicious things New Orleans residents have brought the US, they deserve affordable car insurance rates.

 How much is car insurance in New Orleans, LA?
 Residents shouldn't be surprised that average car insurance rates in New Orleans are higher than the national average.
 New Orleans is actually the second most expensive city in the country in terms of car insurance.
-On average, auto insurance in Louisiana costs $1,192.92 a year compared to the national average of $866.31.
+On average, auto insurance in Louisiana costs $1,231.77 per year compared to the national average price of $889.01.

 Prices may vary depending on your limits, coverage, and the number of claims filed in your zip code.